Paryx-games/ByteBlast/README.md

 # ByteBlast
-A highly customised soundboard built for Windows.
+A custom built Electron soundboard built for Windows

 This is currently developed and maintained by **one person!** Therefore, updates can be slow.